-While there is no institution-wide attendance policy at the New York Film Academy for a majority of the programs, each department and course have academic policies and grade breakdowns that will be impacted by nonattendance.
+While there is no institution-wide attendance policy at the New York Film Academy, each department and course have academic policies and grade breakdowns that will be impacted by non-attendance.
 Students' academic performance will suffer if they are not in class to participate in the work that is required of them.
 Students are expected to refer to each course syllabus for the specific grading breakdown for that course.
-For specific attendance requirements, please see the information below.
+Departments may allow for excused absences but are not required.